 Diller is an active participant in the Oregon legislative process, advocating for legislation that promotes the public health and economic fairness.
 For several years, he worked on strategies to combat youth obesity with a leading nonprofit organization.
 In 2014, he co-authored a widely cited amicus brief in defense of the legality of New York City’s sugar-sweetened-beverage portion-cap rule.

-A native of New Jersey, Diller clerked for Chief Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit after law school.
+Diller clerked for Chief Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit after law school.
 From 2002-05, he was a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, D.C., where he litigated constitutional, employment discrimination and Freedom-of-Information-Act cases, among others.
-In his spare time, Diller enjoys playing and watching baseball, snowboarding, drinking coffee, and spending time with this family.
+In his spare time, Diller enjoys playing and watching baseball, snowboarding, drinking coffee, and spending time with his family.

 - JD, University of Michigan, magna cum laude, Order of the Coif

 - BS, BAS.
 University of Pennsylvania, magna cum laude

 - "Why Do Cities Innovate in Public Health?
 Implications of Scale and Structure" 91 Washington University Law Review 1219 (2014).